 UA System Hotline

-The hotline is designed for use by all members of the university community to inquire about or report actual or potential unethical or unlawful work-related behavior in a safe, anonymous way, online or over the phone.
+The hotline is designed for use by members of the university community and third parties to inquire about or report actual or potential unethical, unsafe, prejudicial or unlawful behavior they know or believe to be occurring in the UA System.
+All reports can be made in a safe, anonymous way, online or over the phone.

 How to Report

-If you see or suspect unethical or illegal behavior, you may report your concerns anonymously by contacting Navex.
+If you see or suspect unethical, prejudicial, or illegal behavior, you may report your concerns anonymously by contacting Navex.
 Call toll-free 24 hours a day, 7 days a week:

 After processing the report, Navex will provide the information to designated University officials for appropriate action.
 Reports submitted to Navex will be handled promptly and discreetly.
 Retaliation of any kind will not be tolerated.